Colt Brennan: Death

 On May 10, 2021, Brennan was found unconscious at a hotel room after ingesting fentanyl.
 He was hospitalized in Newport Beach, California, and died the following day, at age 37.
 With his father's assistance, Brennan had attempted to enter a detox center at Hoag Hospital in Newport Beach hours before ingesting fentanyl, but the hospital eventually turned him away because there were no open beds available, and the hospital had failed to contact Brennan's father despite promising to call him back.

 In the immediate aftermath of his death, many released statements mourning his death.
-Hawaii governor David Ige said of Brennan: “He will always be remembered for his brilliance, his leadership and how he and his team brought the people of Hawaii together during that exciting and memorable 2007 season.”
+Hawaii governor David Ige said of Brennan: "He will always be remembered for his brilliance, his leadership and how he and his team brought the people of Hawaii together during that exciting and memorable 2007 season."

 On February 25, 2022, a further investigation revealed that Brennan had Stage 1 CTE.
-In addition, there were multiple substances in his system which featured ethanol, methamphetamines, amphetamines, and fentanyl in the autopsy report.
+He was one of at least 345 NFL players to be diagnosed after death with this disease, which is caused by repeated hits to the head.
+In addition, there were multiple substances in his system, including ethanol, methamphetamines, amphetamines, and fentanyl in the autopsy report.